JanssenProject/jans/docs/cedarling/reference/cedarling-policy-store.md

 ├── entities/               # Optional: Directory containing .json entity files └── trusted-issuers/        # Optional: Directory containing .json issuer configs
 ```

+The schema can be provided in one of two ways (but not both):

+- **Option A — single file**: `schema.cedarschema` at the store root.
+This is the original format.
+- **Option B — split across multiple files**: `schemas/*.cedarschema` directory.
+Each file is parsed as an independent `SchemaFragment`, then merged via `Schema::from_schema_fragments`.
+This is useful for large schemas with multiple namespaces.

+If both exist, the single file `schema.cedarschema` takes precedence and the `schemas/` directory is ignored.
+If neither exists, loading fails with a `MissingSchemaSource` error.

 #### metadata.json